Fenkins/Products/README.md

 # Products
-This is suppose to be a test assigment, 2010/2011-style no-StoryBoard/no-ARC iPhone app, that is parse XML file and present some UITableView's
+This is suppose to be a test assigment, 2010/2011-style no-StoryBoard/no-ARC iPhone app, that parse XML file and present some UITableView's

 Screens below